 Do you want to have your say?
 You are welcome!

 We attempt to collect progressive contributions and map ideas, practices and institutional strategies that foster data literacy in all lifelong learning spaces.

-The Data Literacy Map questionnaire is a very simple form, open to anyone, which results can be seen on request.
+The Data Literacy Map is a visual representation based on a very simple form, open to anyone, which results can be seen on request.

 The form is organized in two parts: